m5stack/m5-docs/docs/en/quick_start/unitv/v_function.md

 ### Tag Reader

->Detect the label card of the screen and return the binary sequence。
+>Detect the tag card in the screen and return to the binary sequence.
+Note: Only the fixed label card format is recognized, please refer to the picture below

 <img src="assets\img\quick_start\v_function\tag_reader.webp" width="30%">